Alice Abadam: Work as a suffragette

 In 1905 Abadam joined the Central Society for Women's Suffrage.
 She became a well known speaker and she addressed a number of suffrage societies, including a two-week speaking tour around Birmingham in 1908, and other areas in 'the North' often by bicycle and sketching her experiences.

 Abadam had subscribed as an 'independent socialist' to the Women's Social and Political Union (WSPU) and Independent Labour Party manifesto in the 1906 elections, and in 1911, the WSPU newspaper Votes for Women called Abadam 'that well known speaker on social issues'.
 She attended the Savoy dinner for the release of WSPU prisoners in 1906, but had moved away from the militant movement the following year.
 Abadam was one of the signatories (including, among others Edith How Martyn, Charlotte Despard, Theresa Billington-Greig, Marion Coates-Hansen, and Irene Miller) to a letter to Emmeline Pankhurst explaining their disquiet on 14 September 1907, and establishing the alternative Women's Freedom League.

+She took part in a suffragist cycle tour of the north in 1908 and recorded it in watercolour drawings including one of a policeman stating "you are free to hold your meeting... but the last lady to speak in Carlisle was Mary Queen of Scots, and then she went south and was beheaded!".

-Abadam then become president first of the Beckenham London Society for Women's Suffrage in 1908, then Norwood and District Women's Suffrage Society in 1913.
+Abadam became president first of the Beckenham London Society for Women's Suffrage in 1908, then Norwood and District Women's Suffrage Society in 1913.

 Abadam, in 1911, spoke on 'How the Vote will affect the White Slave Traffic' to the Mansfield National Union of Women's Suffrage Societies, and in the same year when the Catholic Women's Suffrage Society formed, she urged Catholic women to move from local or small charitable works to make join suffrage campaigns to "influence the lives of millions of their poor and unprotected sisters for the good."